If you’re trying to figure out the differences between a business and domain name, then you’ll find your answers here.

 This is due, partly, to the three letters after the domain (called the extension) .com, .net, .org, etc which are not typically part of a legal business name.

-An example, Studio West Photos is the legal business name, while StudioWestPhotos.com is the domain website name.
+For example, for a photo studio, Studio West Photos might be the legal business name, while StudioWestPhotos.com would be the domain website name.

 People who are well known, or plan to be famous, should choose this option.
 However, if you have an unusual name that is difficult to spell and remember it is a bad idea to use your personal name for your business’s domain address.

 Know that your name may not be unique to you alone!
-It is highly likely that somewhere else in the world of 8 billion people there is a person with your name.
+It’s highly likely that somewhere else in the world of 8 billion people, there’s a person with your name.

 You should take into consideration if branding yourself through your name will actually work for you because there are benefits and disadvantages both ways.